Distilling Diffusion Models into Conditional GANs: Experiments

 \subsection{Comparison with Distilled Diffusion Models}

 \myparagraph{Distilling Stable Diffusion 1.5.} We compare Diffusion2GAN with cutting-edge diffusion distillation models on both COCO2014 and COCO2017 benchmarks in Tables~\ref{tab:coco2014_benchmark} and~\ref{tab:coco5k_benchmark}, respectively.
 While InstaFlow-0.9B can attain an FID of 13.10 on COCO2014 and 23.4 on COCO2017, Diffusion2GAN can more efficiently deal with the ODE distillation problem, achieving an FID of 9.29 and 19.5, respectively.
 Similar to our method, UFOGen~\cite{xu2023ufogen}, MD-UFOGen~\cite{zhao2023mobilediffusion}, DMD~\cite{yin2023onestep}, and ADD-M~\cite{sauer2023adversarial} use extra diffusion models for adversarial training or distribution matching.
 Although these models achieve lower FIDs compared to InstaFlow-0.9B, Diffusion2GAN still outperforms them, as Diffusion2GAN is trained to closely follow the original trajectory of the teacher diffusion model, thus mitigating the diversity collapse issue while maintaining high visual quality.
-Note that ADD-M employs a ViT-g-14 text encoder for discriminator conditioning, which is also used in CLIP-5k score calculation.
-The high CLIP-5k score achieved by ADD-M might be partly attributed to the use of the ViT-g-14 text encoder, whereas Diffusion2GAN is trained without it.
+Note that the concurrent work ADD-M exhibits a higher CLIP-score compared to \OursAcronym{}.
+We hypothesize this is because ADD-M conditions the discriminator using both image and text embeddings, as shown in Table 1(b) of the ADD-M paper~\cite{sauer2023adversarial}.
+While \OursAcronym{} focuses on efficiency and prefers not to produce the pixels required for obtaining image embeddings, in the SDXL distillation experiment, we show that \OursAcronym{} demonstrates better image quality and text-to-image alignment compared to ADD-XL, also known as SDXL-Turbo.

 \myparagraph{Distilling SDXL-Base-1.0.} To demonstrate the effectiveness of Diffusion2GAN for a larger text-to-image model, we distill SDXL-Base-1.0~\cite{podell2024sdxl} into Diffusion2GAN and evaluate its performance using FID and CLIP-score on COCO2017.
 Through empirical analysis, we have observed that Recall~\cite{Kynknniemi2019ImprovedPA} is inadequate for measuring image diversity with only 5,000 real images.
 As an alternative to Recall, we generate 8 images per prompt and calculate average pairwise perceptual distance, measured by DreamSim~\cite{fu2023dreamsim}, to quantify the diversity of the generated images.
 We name this metric \textit{DreamDiv}.
 The rationale behind this metric is that diversity can be captured by perceptual dissimilarity within the same prompt.
 A similar LPIPS-based diversity metric has been widely used in multimodal image-to-image translation~\cite{zhu2017toward,huang2018multimodal}.
 Table~\ref{tab:sdxl_benchmark} presents that SDXL-Diffusion2GAN achieves comparable FID and CLIP-score with the teacher SDXL-Base-1.0, while exhibiting higher DreamDiv compared to SDXL-Turbo.
 SDXL-Lightning shows higher DreamDiv than SDXL-Diffusion2GAN but a lower CLIP-score compared to SDXL-Diffusion2GAN, indicating that the observed high diversity of SDXL-Lightning is due to poor text-to-image alignment.
 We recommend that DreamDiv should be reported with the CLIP-score to prevent a scenario where DreamDiv is high due to poor text-to-image alignment.